oma3dao/token-mvp-rfp/token-mvp-rfp.md

 Member uses System to stake fungible tokens with their bounty proposal.
 Board votes to slash stake because Member did not perform bounty.
-Fungible tokens are transferred to OMA3’s Treasury.
+If the vote passes, fungible tokens are transferred to OMA3’s Treasury.

 ### Optional Use Cases